 At La Machine we try to use as little plastic as we possible can.
 With this in mind we’ve gone the length and developed our own unique shipping bags and tape made of 100% recycled paper. – And hey, do us (and the world) a favour, if your done with it don’t just throw it in the nearest bin but dispose it with the rest of the paper so it can have a happy new life!

-We visit our factories
+We visit our suppliers

 Fast fashion?
 Non merci!

 We especially like qualitative slow fashion.
 Perfect garments made from the best possible sustainable materials.